 - counselling and other support options, both on the day of the hearing and at other times.

 We understand that people may be concerned about retribution, for example if they give evidence as a witness at a hearing of the Royal Commission that is critical of an employer or accommodation provider.
 We take this concern very seriously and encourage people to get legal advice about the protections the Royal Commission is able to offer.

-A free legal advisory service is available to help you interact with the Disability Royal Commission.
-This service is independent from the Royal Commission.
+Free legal support, separate from the Royal Commission, is available to help you interact with the Disability Royal Commission.
+Your Story Disability Legal Support can give you information and advice about being a witness or sharing your experience with the Royal Commission in other ways.
 Call 1800 771 800 (free call) or visit the Disability Royal Commission Legal Services website.